Data is today’s oil because its value is immeasurable. It can help you answer questions related to the state of your business.

 For instance, you can easily know the significant cost drivers in your business.
 And this means you can cull areas that are bringing negligible value.

-For instance, the chart below is showing insights into loss and profits earned by a business.
+For instance, the chart below shows insights into loss and profits earned by a business.

 Market research entails gathering data about your target market.